"Looking at Art" is the Society's Art Appreciation Group.

 By Michael Culverwell

-He participated in the artistic ferment of Paris and London in the late nineteenth century, crafted a distinctive style from diverse sources, and arrived at a version of Post-Impressionism in the mid-1860s, a time when most of his contemporaries in the avant-garde were still exploring Realism and Impressionism.
-Born in Lowell, Massachusetts, Whistler spent part of his youth in Saint Petersburg, Russia, After working in the drawings division of the United States Coast and Geodetic Survey, where he received his first training in etching, Whistler—already fluent in French from his childhood years in Russia—decided to pursue a career as an artist by studying in Paris.raph
+He participated in the artistic ferment of Paris and London in the late nineteenth century, crafted a distinctive style from diverse sources, and arrived at a version of Post-Impressionism in the mid-1860s.
+At this time most of his contemporaries in the avant-garde were still exploring Realism and Impressionism.
+Born in Lowell, Massachusetts, Whistler spent part of his youth in Saint Petersburg, Russia.
+After working in the drawings division of the United States Coast and Geodetic Survey, where he received his first training in etching, Whistler—already fluent in French from his childhood years in Russia—decided to pursue a career as an artist by studying in Paris.